The ASOT 2026 Compilation Lands

 The Energy Mix Highlights

 The Energy disc of the ASOT 2026 compilation is the strongest single mix of the three for listeners drawn to the harder mainstage end of the genre.
 Armin van Buuren and Lilly Palmer's "Dopamine Machine" opens the disc and signals the year's techno-trance crossover direction.
 Mark Sixma's "Bring The Fire" extends the peak-time festival anthem template.
 BK's "Full Fire" — a hard-trance reactivation moment from a producer with deep 1990s catalogue — reinforces the year's veteran-revival narrative.
-And David Forbes' "Diskotek" closes the mix with the kind of forward-pointing late-period statement that the Forbes / FSOE Argento partnership has been building toward across the year.
+And David Forbes' "Diskotek" (Who's Afraid Of 138?!) closes the mix with the kind of forward-pointing late-period statement that the Forbes 138 partnership has been building toward across the year.

 Standalone May Releases

-Beyond the compilation, three standalone May 1 releases earned attention.
-Paul Boyle's "Maya" (140 BPM) sits at the upper-tempo end and operated as a Subculture / Pure Trance support cut.
-Liquid Dream's "Entanglement" (130 BPM) brought the deeper R/D/H register into the May rotation.
-Both releases continued the patterns established in March and April — Pure Trance / 138 mainstage on one side, lower-BPM atmospheric on the other — and demonstrate that the genre's May editorial diet was substantial even before the ASOT 2026 compilation drop.
+Beyond the compilation, a standout May 1 release earned attention.
+Paul Boyle's "Maya" (2Rock Recordings, May 1 2026) operated as a peak-time uplifting cut driven by soaring leads and emotional harmonies, building into an inspiring climax full of energy and atmosphere.
+Alongside it, late-April releases like Liquid Dream's "Entanglement" (Reason II Rise: UPLIFT, April 27) carried into May rotation.
+Together the standalone releases continued the patterns established in March and April and demonstrate that the genre's May editorial diet was substantial even before the ASOT 2026 compilation drop.

 Mainstage Cuts From the Pulse Mix

 The Pulse disc of the ASOT 2026 compilation surfaced several tracks that had been getting heavy 2026 play.
 Omnia's "As We Become One (Intro Mix)" opened the compilation with the kind of long-form patient build that the modern Anjunabeats audience expects.
-Joris Voorn x Ferry Corsten x Moonman's "Don't Be Afraid" (already noted in our March chart) anchored the disc's techno-trance crossover argument.
-And the Sultan + Shepard remix of "The Way" by Ginchy demonstrated the year's strongest single example of progressive-techno crossover within the trance editorial context.
+Joris Voorn x Ferry Corsten x Moonman's "Don't Be Afraid" (already noted in our February chart) anchored the disc's techno-trance crossover argument.
+And Sultan + Shepard's "The Way (Ginchy Remix)" demonstrated the year's strongest single example of a progressive trance reinvention within the trance editorial context.

 Frequency Mix and Vocal Trance

 The Frequency mix of the ASOT 2026 compilation is the closest of the three discs to traditional vocal trance.
-"Always You" (Armin / Durand / Dicosis) anchors the disc, but the Sue McLaren / David Forbes "Satellite" cut, the Allen Watts remix of Ronski Speed's "Without You", and Alexander Popov / FAWZY / Wavetraxx's "Attractive Force" all sit in the same vocal-led territory.
+"Always You" (Armin / Durand / Dicosis) anchors the disc, but the David Forbes x Sue McLaren "Satellite" cut, the Allen Watts remix of Ronski Speed's "Without You", and Alexander Popov, FAWZY & Wavetraxx's "Attractive Force" all sit in the same vocal-led territory.
 Together they document the late-2010s and 2020s vocal-trance tradition treated in our iconic-trance-vocalists essay and continued by the new vocalist artist profiles (HALIENE, Christina Novelli, Susana, et al.) added to the directory in this catalogue's recent expansion.

 H1 2026: The Wrap

 The first five months of 2026 represent the genre's most release-dense H1 since at least 2018.
-Above & Beyond's January four-track Anjuna drop, the ASOT 25 anchor in February, the Push reactivation and FSOE Argento launch in March, the Coldharbour stacked April, and the ASOT 2026 compilation in May — five months of substantial editorial moments rather than the slower drip pattern of 2024-2025.
+The January Black Hole and Beatport release wave, the ASOT 25 anchor in February, the Push reactivation and FSOE Argento Ron with Leeds release in March, the Oakenfold / Sneijder reunion in April, and the ASOT 2026 compilation in May — five months of substantial editorial moments rather than the slower drip pattern of 2024-2025.
 If H2 sustains anywhere near this pace, 2026 will close as the genre's strongest year in roughly a decade.
 Our June chart will pick up the thread; for now, the H1 wrap is the editorial story.